About the PARCC Tests

 The types of questions are different.
 Students are expected to do more than answer questions.
 They are required to explain how they arrived at the answers.
 For example, in reading, they must justify their answer by citing specific passages within the text.
 In math, they not only must give the answer to a problem, but explain how they arrived at the answer and apply that information to solving further problems.
 Students also have time limits (60-90 minutes, depending on the grade level and unit) in which to complete portions of the test.

 Some students find the questions more challenging.
-The new standards in reading and math are designed to be rigorous to prepare students to compete with the best and brightest young people around the world.
-States that have already administered the new Common Core achievement tests report that the percentage of students considered "proficient" dropped dramatically.
+The current standards in reading and math are designed to be rigorous to prepare students to compete with the best and brightest young people around the world.
+States including New Mexico that administer Common Core-based achievement tests report that the percentage of students considered "proficient" dropped dramatically.
 If your child's performance level drops, it does not necessarily mean he or she is a bad student.
 It's just that your children are being asked to learn more demanding material and respond to more demanding questions.
-It is not unusual for schools and districts to see a drop in proficiency levels/scores in the first year new tests are given.

 Does PARCC affect promotion or graduation?